aaronleopold/mtg_analyzer/README.md

 TODO: add this information into the readme

-### React Frontend
+### Svelte Frontend

-The React frontend is written in TypeScript and uses Tailwind CSS for the styling of components.
+The Svelte frontend uses Tailwind CSS for the styling of components/pages.

 TODO: add more information into the readme